Carry Respect, Not A Blade

 Who was Joe Dix?

-The first born of Emma and Phil Dix.
-Joe was born in Brighton in December 2003 but moved to Norwich in 2004 to be closer to grandparents.
-Joe gained his only sibling, sister Bethany in 2007 and was always super proud of her.
+Joe, the first child of Emma and Phil Dix, was born in Brighton in December 2003.
+In 2004, the family moved to Norwich to be closer to Joe’s grandparents.
+Three years later, in 2007, Joe welcomed his only sibling, his sister Bethany, whom he was always incredibly proud of.

 Pre teen